Almog Buzaglo

-Almog Buzaglo (אלמוג בוזגלו; born December 8, 1992) is an Israeli professional footballer who plays for Bnei Yehuda Tel Aviv.
+Almog Buzaglo (אלמוג בוזגלו; born December 8, 1992) is an Israeli former professional footballer who played as Midfielder.

 Personal life

 Almog's father is Jacob Buzaglo a former player who played in the 70's and 80's in Hapoel Tel Aviv, Beitar Jerusalem and Hapoel Jerusalem.
 His older brothers are Maor Buzaglo of Hapoel Be'er Sheva and Asi Buzaglo who also plays in Maccabi Amishav Petah Tikva. and Ohad Buzaglo Manager at Hapoel Jerusalem.

 Career

 On 5 December 2009, Buzaglo made his Israeli Premier League debut in Hapoel Petah Tikva's 2–0 loss to Hapoel Be'er Sheva in a match where his older brother Asi also played.
 He came on the 70th minute as a substitute for Armon Ben-Naim.